secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/drift/index.html.md

 - TOC
 {:toc .hidden-md .hidden-lg}

-## Using Drift
+## Overview

-Drift is a chat platform our Sales Development team uses to engage site visitors.
+Drift is a chat platform used by the Sales Development (SDR) team to engage visitors on select webpages.
+Drift playbooks are customized workflows that help visitors find information as well as offer the option to chat directly or schedule time to speak with SDRs.

 ### Drift requests & questions
 * **Slack channel:** #drift